plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_python3.rst

 * Test basic functionality (e.g., adding and editing content-types and views).
 * Uninstall the add-on.

-For this step you should have ``Products.PDBDebugMode`` installed.
+For this step it is recommended that you have installed ``Products.PDBDebugMode`` to help debug and fix issues.
-It will make fixing any issues much easier.

 6 Run Tests